VIGNESH-KUMAR-S/JavaScript/7 Closures and global window object.md

   ![](https://github.com/VIGNESH-KUMAR-S/JavaScript/blob/main/Images/javascript-execution-stack.gif?raw=true)

-  - If the JavaScript engine can’t find a variable local to the function’s Execution Context, it’ll look to to nearest parent Execution Context for that variable.
+  - If the JavaScript engine can’t find a variable in that local to the function’s Execution Context, it’ll look to the nearest parent Execution Context for that variable.
   - This lookup chain will continue all the way until the engine reaches the Global Execution Context.
   - In that case, if the Global Execution Context doesn’t have the variable, it’ll throw a `Reference Error`.